DarkMasterMan0/DMMod/README.md

 Sorted by alphabetical order when sorting by name in File Explorer.

 * Patch 1.01 Changelog (original changelog remains mostly unchanged besides minor fixes, changes will be noted in these patch changelogs)
-  * removed DMMod Changes.txt (rendered obsolete by this README)
+  * removed DMMod Changes.txt (obsoleted by this README)
   * fixed some typos and clarified some changes

   * armor.txt